 “The price of a fitness class is based on the overall experience.
 The experience is a combination of very qualified instructors, the highest quality equipment, fresh and modern facilities, easy-to-use software and more.
 If any of these elements is missing, the entire experience changes.
 Studio owners invest heavily in training teams and quality control over everything from front desk staff to the facilities.
 Many users of boutique fitness choose to take fitness classes 3-4 times per week.
 Group fitness is the next best thing to personal training and the quality of instructors exceeds those at a big box gym.
 Participants receive instruction, training, corrections, and direction to ensure a safe and effective workout comparable to a personal trainer, but at a fraction of the cost.
 Working out in a group setting has been proven to promote motivation and commitment to physical fitness.
 Group classes also push people beyond what they would do on their own.
 We see the joy people feel when they finish a spin class or a body sculpting class; which is something very valuable.”

 While Toronto’s boutique studios may be pricey, so is the cost to operate them, especially if a five-star experience is what they are offering.
-Savvy users of these boutique fitness studios should take advantage of buying large packages at studios that they love and frequent because the larger the package, the better the savings.
-Most studios also offer specials or savings on occasion – watch out for them!
+Savvy users of boutique fitness should take advantage of buying large packages at studios that they love and frequent; the larger the packages, the better the savings.
+Most studios also offer specials or savings on occasion – watch for them.

 6 Workouts In Toronto That Are Fun & Effective